shapes.line_segment#

 End point of the line segment.

-divint, list of float, or tuple (seed)
+divint, list of float, or tuple (seed), optional

 Subdivision specification.
 This is passed to smartSeed():